castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 There is some history about RL.
 Bellman equation and dynamic programming are at the beginning of RL.

-I have read about [HJB equation](http://felix.proba.jussieu.fr/pageperso/pham/Tangente.pdf) from Huyên PHAM (from a French Math magazine)
+I read about [HJB equation](http://felix.proba.jussieu.fr/pageperso/pham/Tangente.pdf) from Huyên PHAM (from a French Math magazine).
+It is funny to see why dynamic programming has been named that way, and how to deal with management.

+> The class of methods for solving optimal control problems by
+> solving this equation came to be known as dynamic programming (Bellman,
+> 1957a).
+Bellman (1957b) also introduced the discrete stochastic version of the
+> optimal control problem known as Markovian decision processes (MDPs), and
+> Ronald Howard (1960) devised the policy iteration method for MDPs.
+All of
+> these are essential elements underlying the theory and algorithms of modern
+> reinforcement learning.